meilisearch/meilisearch-digitalocean/README.md

 <hr>

 **MeiliSearch** provides and maintains many **SDKs and Integration tools** like this one.
 We want to provide everyone with an **amazing search experience for any kind of project**.
 If you want to contribute, make suggestions, or just know what's going on right now, visit us in the [integration-guides](https://github.com/meilisearch/integration-guides) repository.

+# How to update MeiliSearch image on Marketplace on new Release:

+1. Update version number `vX.X.X` on `scripts/deploy.sh`

+  * Update the `wget` command for downloading the right Debian release
+  * Update the `git checkout` command so the image is built from the right git tag.

+2. Update version number `vX.X.X` on `server/tools/build-image.py`

+  * Update the `MEILI_VERSION_TAG` constant.

+3. Commit your changes on a new branch on git.

+4. Create a git tag with the appropriate version number and push to repository `vX.X.X` (in the current working branch)

+5. Run `cd server/tools && python build-image.py`.
+This command will create a DigitalOcean droplet, do the configuration inside it in order to prepare the MeiliSearch Image.
+It will then create a Snapshot, which should be ready to be published to the marketplace.
+The Droplet will automatically be removed from the account after image creation.
+The Image name will be `MeiliSearch-v.X.X.X-Debian-X`.

+6. Test: Create a new droplet by hand from the new Snapshot `MeiliSearch-v.X.X.X-Debian-X`, and make sure everything is running smoothly (test production configuration: domain and HTTPS).
+Don't forget to destroy the droplet after test.

+7. Squash + Merge your changes into master.

+8. Move the git tag to the corresponding master commit.

+9. Submit to DigitalOcean [Vendor portal](https://marketplace.digitalocean.com/vendorportal), by updating the current official image.
+After the image gets reviewed and approved, it will be available on the MarketPlace.